 The culture isn’t going anywhere.
 It’s evolved from a niche internet subculture into a global phenomenon that influences fashion, entertainment, and how we interact online.
 Whether you embrace it ironically or unironically, the weebs have fundamentally changed popular culture.

-The key to healthy behavior is self-awareness.
+The key to healthy weeb behavior is self-awareness.
 Enjoy your anime, collect your figures, learn Japanese, attend conventions.
 But remember: Japan is a real country with real people and real social issues beyond what anime portrays.

 So go forth, watch your seasonal anime, argue about best girls, and remember: we’re all a little bit weebish inside.
 Some of us are just better at hiding it than others.